yugabyte/yb-firedrill/README.md

 #### Config file

-- Update the config file as per your environment, and keep under location `/home/yugabyte/firedrill/config.txt`
+- Update the config file as per your environment and keep it in your current working directory.
 - Sample config file:

         [global]